 Do Golden Retrievers Get Along With Other Pets?

 Golden Retrievers, though energetic, are also docile and generally get along with other pets in the house.
-You shouldn't have too much trouble with them sharing a home with other dogs and cats.
-Dr. Zacharias told POPSUGAR, though, to remember that they are a sporting breed (which means they were originally bred to help hunters find prey), and small animals loose in the house are probably not a good idea when you have a Golden Retriever.
-This includes rabbits, guinea pigs, etc. You don't want to run the risk of your pup attacking your small animal.
+You shouldn’t have too much trouble with them sharing a home with other dogs and cats.
+Dr. Zacharias told POPSUGAR, though, to remember that they are a sporting breed (which means they were originally bred to help hunters find prey), and small animals loose in the house are probably not a good idea.
+This includes rabbits, guinea pigs, etc. You don’t want to run the risk of your pup attacking your small animal.

 How Easy Is It to Train Golden Retrievers?

-Golden Retrievers do well with taking socialisation classes as puppies, but they're definitely trainable!
-"They are relatively easy to train with their eager-to-please attitude toward life," Dr. Richardson said.
-Goldens are smart, though, and respond well in training and obedience classes.
-They're energetic puppies but are eager to learn!
+Golden Retrievers do well with taking socialization classes as puppies, but they’re definitely trainable!
+“They are relatively easy to train with their eager-to-please attitude toward life,” Dr. Richardson said.
+Goldens are smart and respond well in training and obedience classes.
+They’re energetic puppies but eager to learn!